kentlingcampbell/kentlingcampbell.github.io/sample_page.md

+# Sample of a brief foray into IBM Watson Studio

 ## Notebook 1 -- What Is the Top Complaint Type?

 Problem Statement:  Which type of complaint should the Department of Housing Preservation and Development of New York City focus on first?